Accessing Remote Resources

 print (r.text[:400])

 This is much shorter, but still not ideal for reading into Python in this form.
 The output details the available simulations and the number of snapshots in a format called JSON ("JavaScript Object Notation").
-Python includes a library to easily read in this data:
+The response object includes a method to read in this data:

 In [ ]: